Managing Access At Home

 Next set the Screentime settings that work well for your family and your child.

 While Screentime will allow you to control many of the apps on your child's iPad, it can't control websites s/he can access in non-managed apps such as Chrome.
-So, you could theoretically remove the YouTube app, but your child would still be able to access the YouTube site through the Chrome browser.
+We do not install the YouTube app or Chrome on student iPads, but they can install them manually from our self-service menu.
 To lock your child out from Chrome, you can use the Jamf Parent app by following these instructions:

 To get setup, do the following:

 Download the app <https://apps.apple.com/us/app/jamf-parent/id1458797105> to your own iPhone, and follow the setup instructions.